gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/06_personnel_security.md

 Logging is more reliable on cloud services that are administered via a managed API, and hard to do reliably on systems that allow administrators to log onto an interactive session.
 You should therefore prefer a cloud provider that prevents all interactive logon to servers and services by the cloud service’s personnel.
 Attempts to use such interfaces – even if prevented – should be raised as a priority security incident.

-You should understand which logs relevant to your data and service are made available to you as a customer, as discussed in Principle 13: audit information and alerting for customers .
+You should understand which logs relevant to your data and service are made available to you as a customer, as discussed in Principle 13: audit information and alerting for customers.